 - Preheat your oven to 180C, 350F, Gas 4.
 Grease and base line your brownie pan, the pan I use measures 11 x 9 inches.

 - Zest and juice your lemons.
-You will need the zest of one of the lemons for the cake mix and a further 2 tsp of zest for the glaze.
+You will need the zest of one of the lemons and 2 tbsp of lemon juice for the cake mix and a further 2 tsp of zest and 2 tbsp of lemon juicefor the glaze.
 For the cake mix you will need 2 tbsp of juice and a further 2 tbsp for the glaze

 - Beat together the butter and sugar until creamy.